The Five Love Languages

 Why Counselling?

-I work with a range of clients presenting with vastly different and unique issues.
-In my client work my aim will always be to enable you to find greater autonomy in facing life’s challenges.
+At Cherry Orchard Therapy we work with a range of clients presenting with vastly different and unique issues.
+In our work our aim will always be to enable you to find greater autonomy in facing life’s challenges.

 What to Expect

 Counselling is a ‘talking therapy’.
-In most cases when new clients come to meet me it is because they have one or a number or issues that they would like to explore or change.
-My sessions are one-on-one (individual counselling) and usually take place once a week.
-I provide you with a space in which to reflect upon and explore the issues that you are experiencing.
-As a ‘Person Centred’ counsellor my role in the therapeutic relationship is that of an equal rather than an expert or teacher.
-What that means is that I will walk alongside you as you delve into the issues that you are facing.
-I will act as a guide, shining a spotlight upon things that you say or do.
+In most cases when new clients come to meet us it is because they have one or a number or issues that they would like to explore or change.
+Our sessions are one-on-one (individual counselling) and usually take place once a week.
+We provide you with a space in which to reflect upon and explore the issues that you are experiencing.
+As a ‘Person Centred’ counsellor, our role in the therapeutic relationship is that of an equal rather than an expert or teacher.
+What that means is that we will walk alongside you as you delve into the issues that you are facing.
+Your counsellor will act as a guide, shining a spotlight upon things that you say or do.
 Most of the work that takes place in the counselling room will be done by you.
 The counselling process is not always easy but it can be extremely rewarding and can change the landscape of your life.
-Many clients hope that I will tell them what to do or that I will give them a quick fix.
-I certainly can not fix problems for you but I can work with you as you learn to repair yourself.
+Many clients hope that their counsellor will tell them what to do or that they will give them a quick fix.
+We certainly can not fix problems for you but we can work with you as you learn to repair yourself.

-All sessions are confidential and I will explain the guidelines regarding confidentiality in our first session together.
+All sessions are confidential and your counsellor will explain the guidelines regarding confidentiality in your first session together.

 The consultation (first session) is an important session as it provides us with an opportunity to meet and discuss what your hopes are for the counselling process.
-One of the most important elements in a successful therapeutic process is the relationship between the client and counsellor, you and me.
-In this session we have the opportunity to assess whether we feel we can work well together.
+One of the most important elements in a successful therapeutic process is the relationship between the client and counsellor.
+In this session you both will have the opportunity to assess whether you feel you can work well together.
 There are a range of therapeutic models available and by getting this initial experience of the Person Centred Approach you can assess whether this is the right way forward for you.

 "Learning to live with your emotions is rather like learning to surf on a rough ocean.
 At first you feel at the mercy of the unpredictable waves… We learn to surf the ocean by learning about the laws of the water and by allowing our body to become one with the waves so that we can let them carry us forward."